waiholiu/DoITGirlsCodingSession/README.md

 ## Testing out the game

-Right click on the file you want and click Open with Live Server
+Right click on the file you want and click Open with Live Server.
+Wait a little while and a new tab should open up with your application.

 ![alt text](instructionimages/liveserver.png)